-The Whippet (also referred to as an “English Whippet” or “Snap dog”) belongs to the sighthound breed, and the Whippet temperament is a quiet, yet active one.
+The Whippet temperament is a quiet, yet active one.
 Let’s learn a little bit more about the breed before we examine its temperament.

 A Short History of the Whippet

-Whippets are medium-sized dogs, and they are considered to be the fastest dogs in the world, in terms of how quickly they can accelerate.
-They are neck-and-neck with their Greyhound forefathers with regard to their top speed, with the Whippet coming in, typically, at around 35 miles per hour.
+They are among the fastest dogs in the world (if not the fastest), in terms of how quickly they can accelerate.
+They are neck-and-neck with their Greyhound forefathers with regard to their top speed.
+The Whippet's being typically around 35 miles per hour.
 You really could say that they “whip” around the corner!

 The Health and Wellness of a Whippet

-As you might expect, because Whippets are so active, they are typically free from many of the maladies that might plague their slower and less active cousins.
+Whippets are typically free from many of the maladies that might plague their slower and less active cousins.

-As long as a Whippet is given the proper nutrition and exercise, and is taken to the veterinarian for regular check-ups, he can live for between 12 and 15 years, with the lower end of the spectrum being the typical life expectancy.
+Give your Whippet the proper nutrition and exercises, as well as regular vet check-ups.
+If you do that he can easily live for between 12 and 15 years.
+The lower end of the spectrum being the typical life expectancy.

-Some problems that you probably won’t have to deal with if you own a Whippet include the common kinds of ear infections, skin allergies, and digestive issues that other breeds can experience.
+A Whippet rarely suffers from the common kinds of ear infections, skin allergies, and digestive issues that other breeds can experience.

 The Whippet Temperament

-Now that we’ve familiarized ourselves a bit more with the Whippet breed, let’s take a look at the Whippet temperament and see just what kind of personality lies behind that active physicality.
+Now that you are a bit more familiar with the Whippet breed, let’s take a look at the Whippet temperament.

 Well, it’s no surprise that the Whippet would be considered a lively animal.
 After what you just read, it’s probably difficult to imagine a lazy Whippet.
 Though, when he’s home, he’s quiet and calm – probably because he’s saving up his energy for the next big race!

-The most effective methods of training a Whippet involve running, naturally, and games.
+The most effective methods of training a Whippet involves running (no surprise) and games.
 Introducing variety into his training schedule has been known to yield the best results.

-The Whippet is actually a rather quiet animal, and you should take care not to be rough with her during training.
+The Whippet is a rather quiet animal.
+You should take care not to be rough with her during training.
 She is very sensitive, both physically and mentally.

-You do have to find the delicate balance, however, so as to not encourage the development of Small Dog Syndrome, where the dog turns into a bully because she’s allowed to get away with bad behavior.
+You do have to find the delicate balance, however, so as to not encourage the development of Small Dog Syndrome.
+This is where a small the dog turns into a bully because she’s allowed to get away with bad behavior.

 The same kid gloves type of treatment applies to the Whippets mannerisms with children.
 She can be great with kids of all ages, so long as they don’t roughhouse with her or tease her.

-Because the Whippet is such a gentle animal, he is rather friendly and affectionate with other humans, though he is good at keeping watch and may be cautious at first about trusting strangers.
+Because the Whippet is such a gentle animal, he is rather friendly and affectionate with other humans.
+He is still decent at keeping watch and may be cautious at first about trusting strangers.

 The fact that the Whippet is an intelligent animal makes it easier to be around her on the whole.
-She’s cleaner than most other dogs, and she doesn’t mind travelling.
+She’s cleaner than most other dogs, and she doesn’t mind traveling.